NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 The option ``--cost-function`` controls the type of loss function, and ``--robust-threshold`` option is used to decide at which value of the residuals the attenuation starts to work.
-The option ``--min-triangulation-angle`` is used to eliminate rays which are too close to being parallel, such rays make the problem less well-behaved.
+The option ``--min-triangulation-angle`` is used to eliminate triangulated points for which all the rays converging to it are too close to being parallel.
+Such rays make the problem less well-behaved.
 The option ``--remove-outliers-params`` is used to filter outliers if more than one optimization pass is used.
 See :numref:`ba_options` for more options.
 See :numref:`bundle_adjustment` for a longer explanation.

 The variables of optimization are the camera positions and orientations, and the triangulated points on the ground.
 The latter can be constrained